|Program name||Package id||Status||Status date|

 |Package ID||Status date||Status|

-A. Luethi, R. Chawla, G. Rimpault, 'Improved Gamma-Heating Calculational Methods for Fast Reactors and their Validation for Plutonium Burning Configurations', Annals of Nuclear Energy, Vol. 138, Number 3, 233-255 (2001)
+A. Lüthi, R. Chawla, G. Rimpault, “Improved Gamma-Heating Calculational Methods for Fast Reactors and their Validation for Plutonium Burning Configurations”, Annals of Nuclear Energy, Vol. 138, Number 3, 233-255 (2001)

-ERANOS 2.0 sources and installation procedures are provided for SUN, IBM_RISC, and for PC under linux architectures.
+ERANOS 2.3 sources and installation procedures are provided for PC under linux 64 bits architectures.

-To install the whole ERANOS package, 1600 Mb are required for installing the cross-section libraries JECCOLIB2, 700 Mb for installing the code, and 60 Mb for the code documentation (html and PDF files).
+To install the whole ERANOS package, make sure there is enough free disk space.
+The required amounts are 1600 Mb for installing the cross-section libraries JEFF3.1, 700 Mb for installing the code, and 60 Mb for the code documentation (html and PDF files).

 At least 128 Megabytes of Random Access Memory (RAM) are needed to compile the code and run the test cases.